Is the PolyDock surface slippery when it gets wet?

 The PolyDock floating dock deck surface features a herringbone brick pattern with a shot-peen finish to provide a slip-resistant deck surface, even when wet.
 In addition to the shot peen finish, the spaces between the brick pattern of the PolyDock deck surface are approximately 3/8” wide and 1/2” deep.
-These spaces allow water to drain from the deck surface, and the act to add additional strcuture to increase the strength of the walking surface.
-Finally, the “kiss offs” that are molded into each dock section to fuse the decking surface with the internal float structure create an incredibly firm walking surface to help keep a sure-footed feeling in wet or dry conditions.
+These spaces allow water to drain from the deck surface, and act to add additional structure to increase the strength of the walking surface.
+Finally, the “kiss-offs” that are molded into each dock section to fuse the decking surface with the internal float structure create an incredibly firm walking surface to help keep a sure-footed feeling in wet or dry conditions.

 PolyDock offers a wide range of anchoring options to suit nearly any type of waterfront.
 So whether you are anchoring your PolyDock floating dock in a shallow lake or pond, a deep reservoir, or a river flowage, you’ll have the proper anchorage options available.
 Your local PolyDock dealer or distributor will be a great resource when it comes to anchoring options for you PolyDock system because they are likely to be very familiar with the local lakes and rivers and will know what works best for your application.
 Depending on your location and waterfront, pipe brackets and pipes, pile hoops, stiff arms, or deadweights may be most appropriate, and all of these anchorage options are available from PolyDock Products (although PolyDock products does not offer any deadweights, or anchorage cables, ropes, or chains).
 To learn more about anchoring options, check out the blog posts regarding anchoring PolyDock.

 Most PolyDock floating dock systems require very minimal maintenance.
-Washing with soap and water will keep the dock looking like new, year after year, and regular inspection and tightening of the connectors and anchorage will give you years of worry free ownership.
+Washing with soap and water will keep the dock looking like new, year after year, and regular inspection and tightening of the connectors and anchorage will give you years of worry-free ownership.

-The light tan color of PolyDock’s resin is a natural defense against color fading, or in technical terms, photodegradation, because the lighter color reflects more of the harmful UV rays than darker colors do.
+The light tan color of PolyDock’s resin is a natural defense against color fading, or in technical terms, photodegradation because the lighter color reflects more of the harmful UV rays than darker colors do.
 Additionally, PolyDock uses a UV-8 inhibitor in the dock section resins.
 UV inhibitors range from UV-1 (lowest protection) to UV-8 (most protection).
-The combination of passive UV protection (light tan color) and active UV protection (use of UV-8 inhibitors) provide enough UV protection to make PolyDock Products a durable, dependable floating dock choice for your residential, commercial, or municipal dock project.
+The combination of passive UV protection (light tan color) and active UV protection (use of UV-8 inhibitors) provides enough UV protection to make PolyDock Products a durable, dependable floating dock choice for your residential, commercial, or municipal dock project.

 In general, PolyDock will be no warmer than any other dock surface during the hot summer months.
 PolyDock’s tan resin is light enough in coloration to keep the dock sections relatively cool in the hot summer months.
 The 3/8” wide by 1/2” deep gaps between the “bricks” in the herringbone surface pattern allow for airflow to pass over the surface of the dock and in between each “brick” to help keep the surface of the dock cool.